yokoyamatoyou/kougekikenti/README.md

 requests can be adjusted with `SCRAPE_DELAY_SECONDS` in `config/settings.py`.

+Aggression score weights used to compute the final `total_aggression` value can also be tuned.
+Edit the `WEIGHTS` dictionary in `config/settings.py` to change how each moderation category contributes to the overall score.

 ## Running Tests

 Basic functionality is covered by unit tests in the `tests/` directory.
 After installing the requirements, run: